Skip to main content

 server.listen(3000, () => console.info('Server is up'));

-However, notice the two routes - GET and POST.
-These are the routes that are using the middleware, and they also require the schema.
-That is the schema that we have specified earlier.
-The rootValue property specifies the root node for our graph - this is something that we'll define in just a minute.
+Notice the two routes, GET and POST.
+Both use the middleware and require the schema we defined earlier.
+The rootValue property specifies the root node for our graph, which we’ll define in a moment.

-Let's also spend a few moments on discussing the graphiql property.
-This property is set to be true for the GET method.
-This property enables a visual interface to write GraphQL queries - so if we navigate to http://localhost:3000/graphql in our browser, we should see the visual explorer.
+The graphiql property is set to true for the GET method.
+This enables a visual interface for writing GraphQL queries.
+Navigate to http://localhost:3000/graphql in your browser to see it:

-Please note that tools such as Insomnia also have support for making GraphQL queries natively within the UI.
+Tools like Insomnia also support making GraphQL queries natively within the UI.

-The last thing that's missing is the root - the actual graph.
-In other words, what data should we return if someone queries for say a person?
-Think about it this way: for every property that we have specified in the Query type we need to write some code to retrieve the actual data.
-GraphQL refers to this as a resolver.
-One key point to make here is that the API and the database are now decoupled - this means that we can execute queries against our dataset that may not be specified with the same name in the database.
-(The database could have a field called fullName while in the GraphQL schema we could have a field called name only and query using this, against the fullName)
+The last missing piece is the root, the actual graph.
+In other words: what data should we return when someone queries for a person?
+For every property in the Query type, we need code to retrieve the data.
+GraphQL calls these resolvers.
+One key point: the API and the database are decoupled.
+You can query against field names that don’t match the database.
+(The database might have fullName while your GraphQL schema uses name.)

-Let's take a look at the most obvious one, people.
-If we query for people we need to return the entire dataset:
+Let’s look at the simplest one, people.
+Querying for people returns the entire dataset:

 const root = {